Xyvir/Lithic/README.md

 ## Phase 1: Lithic v1.0 (The Core MVP)

-* **Goal:** A fast, functional, local-first editor built around your "Lith" file concept.
+* **Goal:** A fast, functional, local-first editor built around the "Lith" file concept.
+A Lith is a monolith markdown file delimited by # Headers; each header becomes it's own Milkdown Editor instance.

 * **Features:**
     * **Integrates your 'Qharbox' component** as the primary way to display and edit code blocks.
     * **Tech Stack:** Svelte + Tanstack Virtual.